 Data Discovery is crucial for BI and Analytics.
 Most data engineers and data scientists spend 20% of their time in finding the data for their specific business problem.
 This process can take weeks or even months to get to the relevant data.

-The tool must make data discovery smooth.
 Data engineers/scientists should have a Google/Amazon type of solution where they can search for the data and understand it as well.

 Data quality is another significant driving force in most activities of data governance.